What is DeFi?

 2. The financial risk

-While most lending platforms use (over)collateralization to reduce credit risk, **over-collateralization does not completely remove credit risk - **The collateral assets that back loans on DeFi platforms have a high level of variation, in liquidity & stability of price.
+While most lending platforms use (over)collateralization to reduce credit risk, over-collateralization does not completely remove credit risk - The collateral assets that back loans on DeFi lending platforms have a high level of variation, in liquidity & stability of price.
 For example, loans may be mostly backed by ETH.
-While ETH is pretty volatile, it is quite stable and liquid if compared to LINK.
+While ETH is pretty volatile, it is quite stable and liquid if compared to a different digital asset, such as LINK.
 That matters when thinking about the overall risk

-Liquidity pool (Curve, Uniswap) don't have credit risks, but they do have the "impermanent loss" one.
+Liquidity pools (Curve, Uniswap) don't have credit risks, but they do have the "impermanent loss" one.

 Liquidity: if all the money in a lending pool is lent out, you can't withdraw, and you need to wait until some loans are repaid.
 You take on a risk that you won't be able to withdraw the assets being lent out "on demand" because all the assets are currently lent out.
 If you need liquidity, best to swim in big pools.